Lamborghini Huracán: Interior

 The Huracán has various interior options for upgraded comfort inside the car.
 It has a choice for full electric control and heating of the sport seats in addition to the standard lengthwise alignment and electric backrest.
 The car also has an optional navigation system and leather upholstering.
 The Huracán is one of the first sports cars moving the infotainment system out of the center stack: Lamborghini Infotainment System.
 The result: a display that lets the driver decide what they want to see.
 It is the first Lamborghini automobile to use the 12.3 inch TFT virtual cockpit from parent company Audi, which is available with high-definition (1440 x 540) 3D computer graphics, Bluetooth, Google Earth GPS navigation and Multi Media Interface-like menu and dashboard controls, all powered by Nvidia Tegra 3.

 Technology

-Various aspects of the Huracán are technologically advanced.
-The car has full LED headlamps, which ensure higher contrast in night conditions.
-Also, the Huracán has optional "Lamborghini Dynamic Steering" (LDS) to add to the standard power steering.
+The car has full LED headlamps, and optional "Lamborghini Dynamic Steering" (LDS) to add to the standard power steering.
 The Dynamic Steering changes the steering performance from normal, comfortable steering to a racing feeling.
 The main control for changing the car's performance according to driving conditions is the mode selector ANIMA (Adaptive Network Intelligent Management).
 ANIMA controls the engine, the transmission, LDS, the all-wheel drive, magnetorheological suspension, and the electronic stability control.
 The Lamborghini Piattaforma Inerziale (LPI) carries out precise measurements of the vehicle movements using on board sensors (3 accelerometers and 3 gyroscopes) linked to ANIMA via high-speed FlexRay CAN bus.
 The driver can select street, sport, or race mode to alter how systems like the engine or transmission respond while driving.